nakulsoneji/nvim/README.md

-# nvim
-my nvim config
+# omg is that neovim???